 What is Micah’s Backpack?
 Micah’s Backpack addresses children’s hunger issues by partnering with local schools to provide direct assistance to students and families who qualify for a free or reduced lunch program.
 Every Friday during the school year, the identified students receive a backpack filled with food for the weekend.
 The backpacks include two breakfasts, two lunches and two dinners.
 Volunteers pack the backpacks and the partner schools distribute the backpacks to the students.

-This year, John Wesley United Methodist Church is teaming with Potomac Heights Elementary School and Ruth Monroe Primary School to provide food.
+This year, John Wesley United Methodist Church is teaming with Potomac Heights Elementary School and Ruth Ann Monroe Primary School to provide backpacks.
 Food and monetary donations are always welcome.
 Click HERE to see the list of needed foods.
-The old Pastor’s Study has been converted to the Micah’s Backpack food pantry.
-Stop by Sunday and check it out!
 If you would like to help pack or deliver backpacks please contact the church office.
 Won’t you please help feed a hungry child?

 What’s the Latest News on Micah’s Backpack?